Brady-Beecham/Capstone-Team-PowerHouse/Reports/Experimentation.md

 This table shows the number of tests for each subsystem.
 However, the input is 12 VDC, and the power source is the backup battery.

 Measurements of the voltage and current are given in the video.
+For both, the power sources are input 12 VDC.

 https://www.youtube.com/watch?v=EA21rRr-S3c